 Lenders may choose to increase prices to borrowers refinancing a home loan to cover some or all of the cost of the fee.
-Some borrowers may also have the option to pay the fee as a one-time payment in the upfront costs of refinancing.
+Some borrowers may also have the option to pay the fee as a one-time payment in the upfront refinancing costs.

 How the New Fee Will Affect Consumers

-Because of how the fee is implemented, the impact may be minimal for most consumers who are refinancing.
+Because of how the fee is implemented, the impact may be minimal for most refinancing consumers.
 Research suggests that even with the adjusted fee structure, over 95% of consumers applying for a refinance will still receive a net benefit from refinancing their home loan.